meryreddoor/Sentiment_API_Project/README.md

 ## Demo

-You can find a `demo` in `output` folder in order to understan how the API works.
+You can find a `demo` in `output` folder in order to understand how the API works.

 * [Demo API Link](https://github.com/meryreddoor/Chat_Project/blob/ramaChat/output/demo_api.ipynb)